Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     },
     ````

-1. Next, create new **utils** folder under **src** and then create a file named **excelTableUtil.ts** in it (**src/utils/excelTableUtil.ts**).
-This TypeScript class will contain helper functions for working with Excel tables with office.js.
+1. Next, create a new **utils** folder under **src**, and then create a file named **excelTableUtil.ts** in it (**src/utils/excelTableUtil.ts**).
+This TypeScript class will contain helper functions to work with Excel tables using office.js.
 Notice the **ExcelTableUtil** constructor accepts details about the Excel table, including the name, location, and header details.

     ````typescript
     /// <reference path="../../node_modules/@types/office-js/index.d.ts" />